Four Tiers of Eco-Friendly Commitment

 - If you can't afford birth control, then you REALLY can't afford kids.
 And unfortunately, neither can our planet afford many more kids.
 I don't like this because I really like kids but it's the truth.
 Keep this in mind when family planning.
 Are you aware that you can buy condoms online?

 - Reduce your animal product consumption.
 Get into lentils, beans, whole grain products, hummus, nut butters, nondairy milks, and tofu.
-Rice is an exception, because brown rice is not only kind of gross (imho) it's usually stale and may even have arsenic.
+Be careful where you get brown rice; if grown in the wrong place it could have arsenic.
 Sesame seeds and collard greens are high in calcium and help fulfill that requirement instead of dairy.
 Cashews are the Swiss Army Knife of vegan cooking.

 - Start celebrating the changing seasons by enjoying seasonal pleasures.
 Hang out at the beach in summer, or lounge outside on the porch a little.
 Collect some leaves in autumn and decorate with them.
 Make cutout snowflakes in winter.
 Or do whatever makes you happy.
 The point here is that deepening your connection to nature will help remind you why this is all so important in the first place.

 - Start checking out eco friendly DIY resources and potentially doing some DIY projects.
-Some good links to help you here include:
+Some good examples of links to help you here include:

 - My Reuse collection on Instructables